NuVasive

 NuVasive, Inc. is a medical devices company based in San Diego, California.
-The company primarily develops medical devices and procedures for minimally invasive spine surgery.
+Founded in 1997, it primarily develops medical devices and procedures for minimally invasive spine surgery.

 NuVasive's products include software systems for surgical planning and monitoring, access instruments, and implantable hardware.
-Conditions that NuVasive products help treat are: degenerative disc disease, lumbar spinal stenosis, degenerative spondylolisthesis, cervical disc degeneration, early onset scoliosis, and limb length discrepancy.
+They help treat degenerative disc disease, lumbar spinal stenosis, degenerative spondylolisthesis, cervical disc degeneration, early onset scoliosis, and limb length discrepancy.

-In the United States and internationally, most of NuVasive's products are marketed directly to doctors, hospitals, and other healthcare facilities.
+In the United States and internationally, most of its products are marketed directly to doctors, hospitals, and other healthcare facilities.
 They focus on integrated systems for their surgeon partners.

+On September 1, 2023, it was announced that NuVasive had completed its merger with Globus Medical.

 Business segments

 NuVasive has three business segments: Spine, Orthopedics (NuVasive Specialized Orthopedics), and Neuromonitoring (NuVasive Clinical Services).